skybet/skybet.github.io/_posts/2016-04-26-aws-and-consul.md

 If we want to patch the OS or use a new version of Consul or change some config we have to go through the process of baking that into a new AMI.

-We want to use a pre-baked image which we can launch ready to go rather that launching a vanilla Linux image and then configuring it post launch.
+We want to use a pre-baked image which we can launch ready to go rather than launching a vanilla Linux image and then configuring it post launch.
 Otherwise we increase the time needed to scale out drastically, and increase the chance of errors.
 Saying that, we are obviously going to need to do some kind of post launch config.
 EC2 has a mechanism for that, called User Data.
 User Data is essentially a bash script you can pass along at launch time which gets executed.
 That mechanism is going to be crucial for our brand new Consul nodes to discover their peers.

 ### Launch Configurations
 An ASG needs something Amazon call a Launch Configuration (LC) in order to work.
 The LC determines what the ASG will build.
 It configures what subnets instances will live on, what security rules they have, how big they are and vitally what image (AMI) will be built.